Sachin-Analyst/SQL-Challenge-Through-One-dataset-Aug-2026/README.md

 *Day 1* covers filtering across related tables and joining fact and dimension tables to resolve codes into readable names.

-Days 2 through 15 will be added to this repository as the challenge progresses.

 ---

 ## Folder Structure
 - *Day-01-filters-and-joins* - Filtering across related tables and joining fact/dimension tables for readable output: full problem breakdown, trap, fix, and result
-- *Day-02* through *Day-15* - Coming soon as the challenge progresses

 ## Key Features
 - *Query Debugging* - identifying why a query that runs without error still returns the wrong result